mcpdotdirect/evm-mcp-server/README.md

 The MCP EVM Server leverages the Model Context Protocol to provide blockchain services to AI agents.
 It supports a wide range of services including:

 - Reading blockchain state (balances, transactions, blocks, etc.)
-- Interacting with smart contracts
+- Interacting with smart contracts with **automatic ABI fetching** from block explorers
 - Transferring tokens (native, ERC20, ERC721, ERC1155)
 - Querying token metadata and balances
-- Chain-specific services across 30+ EVM networks
+- Chain-specific services across 60+ EVM networks (34 mainnets + 26 testnets)
 - **ENS name resolution** for all address parameters (use human-readable names like 'vitalik.eth' instead of addresses)
+- **AI-friendly prompts** that guide agents through complex workflows

-All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.
+All services are exposed through a consistent interface of MCP tools, resources, and prompts, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.
+The server includes intelligent ABI fetching, eliminating the need to know contract ABIs in advance.

 ## ✨ Features

 ### Blockchain Data Access

-- **Multi-chain support** for 30+ EVM-compatible networks
+- **Multi-chain support** for 60+ EVM-compatible networks (34 mainnets + 26 testnets)
 - **Chain information** including blockNumber, chainId, and RPCs
 - **Block data** access by number, hash, or latest
 - **Transaction details** and receipts with decoded logs